 Students will explore photography concepts, techniques and styles.
-Photo analysis, history, and Adobe Photoshop projects will be incorporated.
-Students will learn how to operate/use a digital camera and a 35mm film camera.
-They will develop their own negatives and prints in the darkroom.
-(Limit: 16 students) This course is not included in GPA calculations.
+Photo analysis, history and researching photographers will be incorporated.
+Students will learn how to operate and use a digital camera.
+They will become familiar with camera settings and how they affect their photographs.
+(Limit: 20 students) This course is not included in GPA calculations.